 In 2002 he was appointed country managing partner for the Arthur Andersen network and managing director of Arthur Andersen S.p.A.
 Following integration with the Deloitte & Touche network, he became country managing partner of the latter and managing director of Deloitte & Touche S.p.A., which he left in 2005.

-He is currently an independent director of Autogrill (since 2011) and Benetton Group S.p.A..
+He is currently an independent director of Autogrill (since 2011).

 Paolo Roverato